 A company is only as good or as bad as its leaders.

-I can understand why someone would say this but it’s not entirely true.
-We have seen quite a few highly successful organizations over the last hundred years or so who had horrible and downright unethical leaders at the helm.
-In fact, some of these organizations still stand to this day.
-This goes back to what we were just talking about though.
-Bad is relative… but so it good.
+I understand why someone would say this, but it’s not entirely true.
+We have seen quite a few highly successful organizations that had horrible and downright unethical leaders at the helm over the last hundred years or so.
+Some of these organizations still stand to this day.
+This goes back to what we were talking about, though.
+Bad is relative… but so is good.
 Think about it from a political point of view for a second.
-Republicans tend to consider Democrat presidents as horrible and Democrats tend to consider Republican Presidents as horrible.
-It’s relative and this is especially true when consider how much DOESN’T change from one administration to the next.
+Republicans tend to consider Democrat presidents as horrible, and Democrats tend to consider Republican Presidents as horrible.
+It’s relative, and this is especially true when considering how much DOESN’T change from one administration to the next.
 Of course, we have also seen fantastic leaders whose organizations collapsed.
-I want to challenge everyone to think considerably deeper in regard to your evaluations.
+I want to challenge everyone to think considerably deeper regarding your evaluations.

 What if someone said…

 I believe that a leader can do quite a bit to help their organization compete in economic strife.
-From locating and reducing unnecessary costs, to diversifying (or simplifying) their product or service line, and actually so much more, a leader has arguably the most opportunity during such times.
-In fact, many corporate power-houses today became what they are due to their presence and actions during economic hardship.
-However, leaders must also influence and act upon the discoveries and ensure that their recommendations are being completed.
-This topic could probably be another book but I think you can see what I mean.
+From locating and reducing unnecessary costs to diversifying (or simplifying) their product or service line, and so much more, a leader has arguably the most opportunity during such times.
+Many corporate powerhouses today became what they are due to their presence and actions during economic hardship.
+However, leaders must also influence and act upon the discoveries and ensure that their recommendations are completed.
+This topic could probably be another book, but I think you can see what I mean.
 Self-serving bias is something to keep an eye on here.

 But let’s ponder this in a little more depth for a moment.
-We can pretty much assume that average leaders will likely never hit the history or business books.
-But we’ll hear about the corrupt ones, ones over massive organizations and of course the innovative ones that just so happen to catch the eyes of an influential writer.
+We can assume that average leaders will likely never hit the history or business books.
+But we’ll hear about the corrupt ones, the ones over massive organizations, and of course, the innovative ones that just so happen to catch the eyes of an influential writer.
 Unfortunately, I don’t think many people give this much thought.

-The question that I have is “what measuring stick are we using when we say average”?
-Let’s think about the organizations that these average leaders actually lead.
+The question is, “what measuring stick are we using when we say average”?
+Let’s think about the organizations that these average leaders lead.
 Are any of those organizations successful?
 Are any of them achieving their overall vision or mission?
 Are any of them loved by their community and workers?
-I would argue that there are PLENTY of organizations that are flat out exceeding in all of these but their leaders will never be recognized by the business community outside of their hometown because they are considered average or because their organization is considered average.
+I would argue that there are PLENTY of organizations that are flat-out exceeding in all of these.
+Still, their leaders will never be recognized by the business community outside of their hometown because they are considered average or because their organization is considered average.
 Think about what lessons we are potentially missing here.
 I believe there is a massive gap here.

 What if someone said…

 This is probably only true if the leader believes it to be true.
 What would workers think if the leader made it clear that he or she didn’t care?
-The fact remains that leaders have a great deal of influence – be it good or bad – at all times, with their workers, with their customers, with their community and even with other organizations.
-If the leader takes a defeatist attitude about the economy and then hides out in the office, undoubtedly the organization as a whole will begin to feel it too and eventually the company will stop performing as well as it normally would.
+The fact remains that leaders have a great deal of influence – be it good or bad – at all times, with their workers, with their customers, with their community, and even with other organizations.
+If the leader takes a defeatist attitude about the economy and then hides out in the office, the organization will undoubtedly begin to feel it too.
+Eventually, the company will stop performing as well as it usually would.
 Of course, this could even kill the organization.

-The opposite can be true too though.
-A leader that is ready to tackle opportunities, take on new challenges and keep workers motivated to find solutions to organizational problems, will likely do just fine.
+The opposite can be true, too, though.
+A leader ready to tackle opportunities, take on new challenges, and keep workers motivated to find solutions to organizational problems will likely do just fine.
 I liken this to something like a flag-bearer.
-This leader is the soldier that grabs the flag and pushes forward in the hopes that other soldiers will follow along and start shooting.
+This leader is the soldier that grabs the flag and pushes forward, hoping other soldiers will follow along and start shooting.

 You bet I do – one way or another!
 But it’s usually not as simple as it initially seems and that difference that we are talking about depends on what we are looking at or even expecting.
-I could probably do an entire book on this topic that provides a variety of hypothetical situations that help to further breakdown the complexities.
+I could probably do an entire book on this topic that provides a variety of hypothetical situations that help to further break down the complexities.
 My advice is that if you are going to judge a leader, then you need to give clarity to the measuring stick.
-Understanding that leaders make a difference is simply not enough.
+Understanding that leaders make a difference is not enough.
 Of course, they do.
-In my opinion, it’s better to understand WHY and HOW leaders make the difference.
+I think it’s better to understand WHY and HOW leaders make a difference.

 If you enjoyed this article, you might also like my article titled “A Boundaryless Organization.”